The Attribute

 The relative clause who wore a red dress functions as an attributive clause, modifying the pronoun someone and offering specific details about her.

-Attribute can be expressed by an adjective, the participle, the participle clause, a numeral, a pronoun, a noun in the common case without preposition, a noun in the possessive case, a noun with preposition, the infinitive, the gerund with a preposition
+An attribute can be expressed by an adjective, the participle, the participle clause, a numeral, a pronoun, a noun in the common case without a preposition, a noun in the possessive case, a noun with a preposition, the infinitive, or the gerund with a preposition.

 Adjective: